-The FIP residency program (article 20 of immigration law 4251/2014) addresses citizens of non-EU countries who want to reside in Greece, and have the financial means, in the form of a stable annual income, to cover their living expenses during their stay.
+The FIP residency program (article 163, Par.8 of immigration law 5038/2023) addresses citizens of non-EU countries who want to reside in Greece, and have the financial means, in the form of a stable annual income, to cover their living expenses during their stay.

-The FIP residency permit is issued for a period of 2 years.
-It can be extended, on the condition that the holder of the residency permit maintains his/ her income.
+The FIP residency permit is issued for a period of 3 years.
+It can be extended, on the condition that the holder of the residency permit maintains his/her income.

 The FIP Law in bullets